 International Patient Services assists with the following:

-• Upon conclusion of treatment, Duke Health International Patient Services provides logistical support to ensure the continuum of care.
+Upon completion of treatment, Duke Health International Patient Services provides logistical support to ensure continuity of care.

 While we can't assist with booking your travel, our staff members will assist with local lodging and transportation arrangements.